lingar-studying/java-unit-testing/README.md

 You managing some team of developers.
 They have to develop that piece of code, and constantly in the future to upgrade it.

 Create those objects, without the working code.
-Make a prepared tests for running, on those objects and will test if it's working.
+Make a prepared tests for running, on those objects and testing if it's working.

 So your developer would be able to run it and test their work.